-In 2014 he decided to move from his role of CEO of Oracle, however, he didn’t leave his company, so he became an executive chairman and CTO.
-Nowadays he is in the top 10 Forbes (10th place with $58.5B).
+In 2014 he decided to move from his role as CEO of Oracle, however, he didn’t leave his company, so he became an executive chairman and CTO.
+Nowadays he is in the top 10 Forbes (5th place with $71.2B).

 We all remember that a lot of powerful tech companies emerged in the USA in the late 1970s (Microsoft, Apple, or Sun Microsystems), but Oracle still remains the closest to its entrepreneurship roots.
 A major contribution to the success of the company and its continuous development has come from its charismatic leader, who runs the company as if it is still a startup.
 He always stands in the middle of all actions and events, and makes decisions himself, usually without any hearing or intervention of third parties.
 Moreover, these solutions and decisions cover various issues and fields of activity, from the creation of the design of the advertising company to managers’ hiring and firing.
 Therefore, employees say that Larry is a classic entrepreneur, who prefers going through all details.
 It so happens, that initially Larry would assume responsibility for all decisions and solutions, hence he was eager to have the most impact on those very decisions and solutions.

 Today Oracle is a company with 137,000 employees, while the revenue is about $40B (operating income is about $14B).
 And even now, when the company (it would be no exaggeration to say) is one of the most prominent and biggest tech firms, you can see a large-format image of Oracle’s current CTO before he comes up on stage.